I Read Write

 Mathematical problem solving can be challenging, but there are a few steps we can follow to help us work out the solutions.
 Try using our four step ROCS approach:

 Read - the question carefully.
-Underline keywords / information and ignore any irrelevant (unimportant) information.
+Underline the keywords and ignore any unimportant information.

 Calculate the answer.